Greater earless lizard: Description

 Greater earless lizards do not have external ear openings.
 The scales on the body are small and granular, with the dorsal scales slightly smaller than the ventral scales.
 Their legs, particularly the hind legs, are relatively long.
 The tail is slightly flattened and longer than head and body combined.
 The underside of the tail is white with 5 to 9 (usually 6 or 7) bold, contrasting black bands (excluding individuals with regenerated tails).
 The base color can be various shades of grays, browns, tans, or reddish brown and generally close to the prevailing colors of the local substrate.
 Cophosaurus texanus is a sexually dimorphic species, in addition to size differences, males and females differ in some aspects of colors and markings.
 Most noticeable in males are a pair of black bands located on the posterior third on the sides of the body, rising from two blue patches on the margins of the belly up sides and arching forward and ending before meeting on the back.
 The body anterior to the black bands is suffused with some shade of pink, orange, or red, and the body posterior to the black bands tented green, aqua-green, or lime-green.
 The colors are most prominent in the Chihuahuan greater earless lizard (C. t. scitulus) and are greatly enhanced and most noticeable in the breeding season in all subspecies.
 In parts of their range they are colloquially referred to as "the lizard with the pink shirt and green pants."
 In contrast, females either lack the black lateral bands entirely or they are very faint and indistinct.
 Females and young often exhibit a lateral white or near white stripe running between the forelimbs and hind limbs and on the back of the legs.

 The subspecies were diagnosed in the original description with the following characters.
 Cophosaurus t. texana: typically, 80–86%, have 79 ventral scales or less from collar (last gular fold) to anus, 40 or more scales in head length, and 27 or less total femoral pores.
 Cophosaurus t. scitula: 80–84% have 80 or more ventral scales, 39 or less head scales, 28 or more femoral pores.
 Cophosaurus t. reticulata: 85–100% have 82 ventral scales, 36 or less head scales, less than 31 femoral pores, and the black lateral bars are faint and do not extend above the lateral fold in males.

 Distribution

-The Greater earless lizard occurs in southwestern United States (Arizona, New Mexico, and Texas) and northern Mexico (Chihuahua, Coahuila, Durango, Nuevo Leon, San Luis Potosi, Sonora, Tamaulipas, and Zacatecas).
+The greater earless lizard occurs in the southwestern United States (Arizona, New Mexico, and Texas) and northern Mexico (Chihuahua, Coahuila, Durango, Nuevo León, San Luis Potosí, Sonora, Tamaulipas, and Zacatecas).
 Elevations ranging from 127 to 2100 meters have been reported.